 These rules and procedures are subject to change or correction by NATAS at any time, with or without prior written notice.
-The most current and all prior versions of the document are available at https://theemmys.tv/rules.
+The most current version of the document is available at https://theemmys.tv/rules.

 NATAS has adopted a semantic versioning method of identifying revisions, with such version numbers marked in the lower-right corner of each document page, represented in the format [CONTEST YEAR].[NOTABLE REVISION].[MINOR CORRECTION].